NajiElKotob/Awesome-AI-Apps/README.md

 ## Transcription
 * [TurboScribe](https://turboscribe.ai/) - turboscribe.ai | Convert audio and video to accurate text in seconds.
+* [Transkriptor](https://transkriptor.com/) - transkriptor.com | Accurate audio to text or video to text transcription.
+With Transkriptor, you can turn your audio and video files into text

 ## Translation
 * [DeepL](https://www.deepl.com/) - deepl.com